-Using a pair of sharp scissors cut off sprigs of spruce in different sizes, between 7-10 inches.
+Using a pair of sharp scissors, cut off sprigs of spruce in different sizes, between 7-10 inches in length.

 Place a couple of different types of foliage together and fasten them using the florist wire.